tight-embedded/tight-ios-sdk/README.md

 ### TightDelegate

-Delegate protocol that should be implemented to receive drive and permission events
+Delegate protocol that should be implemented to receive drive and permission events.
+The following will be invoked on the main thread.

 ```
 protocol TightDelegate : Codable {